notgiven688/webminerpool/README.md

  2. SDK/xmr/miner_raw/worker.js
  3. SDK/xmr/miner_raw/cn.js

-Where *miner.js* handles the server-client connection, worker.js are web workers calculating cryptonight hashes using *cn.js* - a emscripten generated wrapped webassembly file.
-The webassembly file can also be compiled by you, see "hash_cn" below.
+Where *miner.js* handles the server-client connection, *worker.js* are web workers calculating cryptonight hashes using *cn.js* - a emscripten generated wrapped webassembly file.
+The webassembly file can also be compiled by you, see section hash_cn below.

 ### Server